laforge49/JActor2/README.md

     }
 ```

-1. Blade B is created in the constructor of the Start request.
+1. Blade B is created in the constructor of the Start request, along with startResponse.
 2. The Start request is added to the inbox of blade A's reactor.
 3. Blade A's reactor evaluates the Start request.
 The Start request creates the Add1 request and adds it
 to the inbox of Blade B's reactor.
 4. Blade B's reactor evaluates the Add1 request.
-The Add1 request adds 1 to Blade B's count.
+The Add1 request adds 1 to blade B's count.
-5. The Add1 request is assigned a result value of null and is passed back to Blade A's reactor.
+5. The Add1 request is assigned a result value of null and is passed back to blade A's reactor.
 6. The startResponse callback is evaluated by blade A's reactor.
 The callback prints "added 1".
 7. The Start request is assigned a result value of null and is passed back to the reactor which originated the
 Start request.